postfix-tools/adz/README.md

 # ADZ

-Adz is a small tool for showing some quick stats fro Postfix events from a Postfix log file.
+Adz is a small tool for showing some quick stats for Postfix events from a Postfix log file.

 # Usage

 See `adz -h` for details.
 Quick summary: `-a AGEINMINUTES` to set the number of minutes old an event is to be counted; default is 1 minute.
-Use `-f FILENAME` to specify a file other than `/var/log/maillog`.o
+Use `-f FILENAME` to specify a file other than `/var/log/maillog`.

 # Stats